AnandArnaud/categorical-embedding-with-LLMs/README.md

-# Categorical Variables Embedding with LLMs
+# Categorical Variables Embedding using LLMs

 This project aims to extract a representation vector of high-cardinality categorical data using Large Language Models (LLMs) such as BERT.
 We will compare our results with the baseline performance of TableVectorizer from dirty-cat.